ArthurClemens/polythene/app/docs/list.md

 > align the subheader with the text content.
 > [source](http://www.google.com/design/spec/components/subheaders.html#subheaders-list-subheaders)

-To align the subheader with the text, add parameter `className` with value `'indent'`.
+To align the subheader with the text, add parameter `class` with value `'indent'`.

 ## Options